Kifyie/voxani-info/README.md

 ---

-### 9.2 `anilist.js` — AniList Integration
+### 9.2 📊 `anilist.js` — AniList Integration

-AniList is a popular anime tracking website.
+AniList is a popular anime tracking website 📝.
 Voxani integrates with it so users can sync their watchlists.

-**How AniList integration works:**
+**🔗 How AniList integration works:**
 1. User clicks "Login with AniList" → redirected to AniList's OAuth page
 2. User authorizes → AniList sends a `code` back to Voxani
 3. Voxani exchanges the code for an access token